-TIP: You may configure two hard disks to be both Masters using one ribbon cable on the primary IDE connector and another ribbon cable on the secondary IDE connector.
-You may install one operating system on an IDE drive and another on a SCSI drive and select the boot disk through BIOS Features Setup.
+TIP: You may configure two hard disks to be both Masters with two ribbon cables - one for the primary IDE connector and another for the secondary IDE connector.
+You may install one operating system on an IDE drive and another on a SCSI drive and select the boot disk through 4.6 Boot Menu.